GabeItchy/Schooliosis/Humanities/Rights and Freedom/25032022 Colonisation.md

 *Protectionism*

 Removing children from families (Stolen Genrations) "for their own good" in order to begin a process of trying to assimilate "half-caste" Indigenous children into British-Australian society.

+*Situation of Frederation*

+A number of acts passed by the Commonwealth Parliament meant that Indigenous Australians couldn't:

+Vote in federal elections unless previously registered to vote in states.

+Travel restrictions were often enforced and excluded from military training

+Did not receive the basic wage and not eligible for aged and invalid pensions

+When the census was held, Indigenous Australian people were not classified.

+## Check your Learning